oabai/ocp-admin-tasks/ldap-openshift-group-sync/README.md

 1. Projects should be automatically created in OpenShift, whenever a new subgroup is created in AD under the main group "_LSGRHO-openshift-groups_"
 1. Naming convention of the subgroups should be as follows

   **_G<COUNTRY><BUSINESS UNIT>-<PROJECT NAME>-<OPTIONAL STRING>_**

 1. Groups should be automatically created in OpenShift from the corresponding AD sub-groups.
 Need a shell script that will be executed as a cron job in OpenShift master or from Bastion host with  oc "admin" access to OpenShift master.
-1. Projects should be created automatically.
+2. Projects should be created automatically.
 Name of the projects should be based on the strings in the sub-group.
 Project name should use the following naming convention.

 **_(2-CHAR COUNTRY)(BUSINESS UNIT CODE)-(PROJECT NAME)-(OPENSHIFT ENVIRONMENT)_**

-1. If the cluster is PROD, then the OpenShift groups should be granted read-only access in the respective projects.
+3. If the cluster is PROD, then the OpenShift groups should be granted read-only access in the respective projects.
-1. If the cluster is NON-PROD, then the Openshift groups should be granted "admin" access in the respective projects.
+4. If the cluster is NON-PROD, then the Openshift groups should be granted "admin" access in the respective projects.
-1. Steps 4, 5 and 6 should be implemented in a shell script executed as a cron job at regular intervals.
+5. Steps 4, 5 and 6 should be implemented in a shell script executed as a cron job at regular intervals.

-              \

 ##       How to deploy this scripts manually?

-1. Create a shell script (**_ldap-sync.sh)_** to get the sub-groups from the main group,  "**_LSGRHO-openshift-groups_**" .
+1. Create a shell script (**_ldap-sync.sh_**) to get the sub-groups from the main group,  "**_LSGRHO-openshift-groups_**" .
 We will get the sub-groups and write the output to a file (whitelist.txt).
-1. Then we will run the "**_oc adm groups sync"_** command " against the **_whitelist.txt_** .
+2. Then we will run the "**_oc adm groups sync_**" command " against the **_whitelist.txt_** .
 Please find below the script.

 ```